tests-always-included/wick/doc/bash-strict-mode.md

     set -eEu -o pipefail
     shopt -s extdebug
     IFS=$'\n\t'
-    trap 'wick-strict-mode-fail $?'
+    trap 'wickStrictModeFail $?'
 ERR

 A brief summary of what each option does:

 * `set -e`: Exit immediately if a command exits with a non-zero status, unless that command is part a test condition.
 On failure this triggers the ERR trap.
 * `set -E`: The ERR trap is inherited by shell functions, command substitutions and commands in subshells.
-This helps us use `wick-strict-mode-fail` wherever `set -e` is enabled.
+This helps us use `wickStrictModeFail` wherever `set -e` is enabled.
 * `set -u`: Exit and trigger the ERR trap when accessing an unset variable.
 This helps catch typos in variable names.
 * `set -o pipefail`: The return value of a pipeline is the value of the last (rightmost) command to exit with a non-zero status.
 So, `a | b | c` can return `a`'s status when `b` and `c` both return a zero status.
 It is easier to catch problems during the middle of processing a pipeline this way.
 * `shopt -s extdebug`: Enable extended debugging.
 Bash will track the parameters to all of the functions in the call stack, allowing the stack trace to also display the parameters that were used.
 * `IFS=$'\n\t'`: Set the "internal field separator", which is a list of characters use for word splitting after expansion and to split lines into words with the `read` builtin command.
 Normally this is `$' \t\n'` and we're removing the space.
 This helps us catch other issues when we may rely on IFS or accidentally use it incorrectly.
-* `trap 'wick-strict-mode-fail $?'
-ERR`:  The ERR trap is triggered when a script catches an error.  `wick-strict-mode-fail` attempts to produce a stack trace to aid in debugging.
+* `trap 'wickStrictModeFail $?'
+ERR`:  The ERR trap is triggered when a script catches an error.  `wickStrictModeFail` attempts to produce a stack trace to aid in debugging.
 We pass `$?` as the first argument so we have access to the return code of the failed command.

 This document deals heavily with status codes, conditionals, and other constructs in Bash scripts.
 For more information on those, read about [Bash concepts].